-BIOL681, 682
+BIOL681, 682 (1, 1)

-(merges BIOL691, 692, 693)
+Research Methods and Biology Seminar

-Research Methods and Biology Seminar Use of biological literature and methods in current research.
-Reports are made by each student to the group on topics from current literature and on specific problems in biology.
+An introduction to graduate studies in biology, the nature and methods of science, and principles of research ethics.
+During second semester reports are made by each student to the group on topics from current literature and on specific problems in biology.
 Participation once per week for 2 semesters is required.
 BIOL681: Fall; BIOL682: Spring

-Research in Biology Repeatable to 4 credits.
-Arranged
+Research in Biology